curry-packages/html2/Implementation.md

 is responsible to generate the initial HTML page or, if a form is submitted, invoke the corresponding event handler defined in the form.

+If some imported modules also contain HTML forms, the names of these imported modules must be passed to `curry2cgi` (via the option `--include`) so that their names are known to the generated main program.
+In this case, `curry2cgi` also collects the forms in the provided imported modules.
+To speed up this process for larger applications, `curry2cgi` caches the form names of a module `M` in file `.curry/M.htmlforms`.